 Don't forget Copies of confirmed arrangments you have made with your tour operator, travel agent or hotel.
 A letter or medical certificate from your GP, specialist or Parkinson's explaining the medication you are taking, and any other medical equipment and electronic devices you are using.
 A prescription for extra medication covering your trip.
 Your medication in its original packaging.
 This should be packed in your hand luggage.
-Your European Health Insurance Card.
-Your Blue Badge, if you plan on driving in Europe.
+Your UK European Health Insurance Card (UK EHIC) or UK Global Health Insurance Card (UK GHIC) Your Blue Badge, if you plan on driving in Europe.
 Any aids you rely on, including mobility equipment.
 A Parkinson's UK alert card, or MedicAlert pendant or bracelet.
 A translation of how to tell people in the country you are visiting that you have Parkinson's.